 Destination by Hyatt hotels are boutique-like properties that have a lot of charm, and are usually in popular, touristy areas — and the Lahaina Shores Beach Resort is no exception.
 In fact, it’s the only beachfront hotel in Lahaina, allowing you to step outside immediately onto the nearby sand.

 If you’re a World of Hyatt member, you’ll especially enjoy how cheap this hotel is to use points at, making it a great option if you’re visiting Maui on a budget.
 We’ll take a look at the hotel’s location, rooms, and what you can expect when staying here.

 The town of Lahaina is located about 35 minutes away from Kahului Airport (OGG), the main airport on Maui.
-The drive is very easy — while it’s local roads, there’s hardly any traffic, and most of the way will be along the coast, making for a picturesque view.
+The drive by local roads is very easy — there’s hardly any traffic and most of the way will be along the coast, making for a picturesque view.

 The hotel itself is situated on the southern end of the town, and as you drive from the airport to Lahaina, it will be one of the first things you see as you enter the local area.
 The hotel is one of the tallest buildings in the town, but at only 8 stories, it’s certainly not a skyscraper or anything that will obstruct your view elsewhere.